dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 ---

 Many organisations have large amounts of written text.
-Thematic analysis allows the topics in documents can be summarised, clustered, and analysed.
+Thematic analysis allows the topics in documents to be summarised, clustered, and analysed.

 <!--more-->